 Cities have the opportunity to showcase what is being done to raise awareness about fair and ethical trade at a city level – and to learn about new approaches from other cities and local authorities through exchange of good practices, ideas, initiatives, and innovations.
 The Award is a new opportunity for cities to raise their international profile and to gain inspiration from the experience of other EU cities in enhancing trade’s contribution to the Global Goals for Sustainable Development.

-Phrenos is managing the entire Award conceptualization and implementation as well as acting as the Secretariat for the Europe-wide application process.
-Furthermore, Phrenos is implementing the entire communication strategy, including maintaining and growing the online visibility of the Award.
+Phrenos managed the entire Award conceptualization and implementation as well as acting as the Secretariat for the Europe-wide application process.
+Furthermore, Phrenos implemented the entire communication strategy, including maintaining and growing the online visibility of the Award.